Aruba Resorts | 20 Timeshare Resorts in Aruba

 Rent a timeshare - Call 1-800-421-2250

-DISCLOSURE: Timeshares Only (TSO) operates within the timeshare resale marketplace.
-Through cooperative advertising, TSO makes it possible for timeshare buyers, sellers and renters to connect around the world.
-The TSO rack rate for advertising is $698 for a sale and rental ad when purchased simultaneously.
+Timeshares Only (TSO) operates within the timeshare resale marketplace.
+Through co-operative advertising, TSO makes it possible for timeshare buyers, sellers and renters to connect around the world.
+TSO rack rates for advertising fees are $498.00 for a sale ad and $598 for a sale and rental ad if purchased simultaneously.
 The fee is payable at the time the ad is purchased.
 TSO does not itself engage in real estate broker services on your behalf or anyone else.
 Since TSO does not provide real estate services, TSO has itself sold zero (0) timeshare properties.
-However, for the 2008 and 2009 calendar years, the real estate broker affiliated with TSO and its network of cooperating brokers sold 4,051 timeshare properties with an average success ratio of listings to sales of 73%.
+However, for the 2007 and 2008 calendar years, the real estate broker affiliated with TSO and its network of cooperating brokers sold 3,134 timeshare properties with an average success ratio of listings to sales of 77%.
 TSO will refer you to a licensed real estate broker to provide whatever real estate brokerage services are necessary, if requested.
 The terms of any agreement between a real estate broker/agent and you are not endorsed, or recommended by TSO.
-If you accept the services of a real estate broker/agent, a transaction fee, commission, and/or closing costs may be charged to either the buyer and/or seller.
+If you accept the services of a real estate broker/agent, a transaction fee, commission, and/ or closing costs may be charged to either the buyer and/or seller.
 There is no guarantee that any timeshare period can be rented or sold at any particular price or within any particular period of time.
 Any offers submitted by prospective buyers are sent directly to the timeshare owner or the owner's designated real estate broker.
 Due to privacy concerns, direct contact information for owners is not available on TSO’s website.
 Owners are entitled to a refund of the advertising fee if they provide TSO with notice of cancellation of their advertisement within three (3) business days from the day their advertisement becomes active on TSO’s website.